-Please refer to note 6(23) for the amount remeasured at fair value through profit or loss.
+Please refer to note 6(25) for the amount remeasured at fair value through profit or loss.

-For the years ended December 31, 2023 and 2022, the dividends of \$431,786 thousand and \$391,591 thousand, respectively, were received from investments in financial assets mandatorily measured at fair value through profit or loss.
+For the years ended December 31, 2024 and 2023, the dividends of \$184,993 thousand and \$431,786 thousand, respectively, were recognized from investments in financial assets mandatorily measured at fair value through profit or loss.